Local Habitat Partnership

 Across the Capital Regional District, some of the most biodiverse ecosystems in Canada are under increasing pressure from invasive species, habitat fragmentation, and climate change.
 Without active stewardship, these landscapes and the wildlife that depend on them face ongoing degradation.

-Through a Local Habitat Partnership, your organization can directly support the restoration and long-term stewardship of ecologically rich, diverse, and endangered habitats across southern Vancouver Island.
+Through a Local Habitat Partnership, your organization can directly support regional restoration and the long-term stewardship of ecologically rich, diverse, and endangered habitats across southern Vancouver Island.
 By sponsoring a conservation site, you are investing in local biodiversity, tangible restoration work, and measurable environmental outcomes right here in the CRD.

 Why Your Support Matters

 Many protected lands require ongoing care—invasive plants spread rapidly, ecosystem health degrades, and sensitive habitats require monitoring and restoration.
-Habitat Acquisition Trust works directly on the ground to address these challenges.
+Habitat Acquisition Trust works directly on the ground across the region to address these challenges.

 Your support enables: